Coronavirus: Current information of the TUM-GS (as of February 14th, 2022)

 Scientific research and laboratory work may be conducted within TUM facilities.
 However, all necessary safety regulations and prevention measures must be followed.
 Doctoral candidates are kindly asked to contact their supervisors for questions about on-campus workplace arrangements.

-- All face-to-face Kick-off seminars until end of August 2021 are cancelled.
+- Until the end of the WS 2021/22, all Kick-off seminars will be conducted remotely.
 Information about our online Kick-off seminars can be found at https://www.gs.tum.de/en/doctoral-candidates/qualification/kick-off-seminar/dates-and-registration/.

-- Registration for our transferable skills course program in the Summer Semester 2021 will open gradually throughout the semester.
+- Registration for our 2021/22 winter semester transferable skills course program will open gradually throughout the semester.
 This means that it is possible to register eight weeks prior to a course start via DocGS.
-All transferable skills courses in the Summer Semester 2021 will be held online.
+The transferable skills courses in the 2021/22 winter semester will be offered remotely and as in-person courses.

-- Please contact your Graduate Center driectly to inquire about subject-related course offerings in the Summer Semester 2021.
+- Please contact your Graduate Center driectly to inquire about subject-related course offerings in the 2021/22 winter semester.

-- As an exception due to current travel restrictions, fees for virtutal international conferences, symposia, summer/winter schools etc. can be reimbursed by the TUM-GS internationalization budget.
+- Remote internationalization activities are preferred whenever possible.
+Fees for virtutal international conferences, symposia, summer/winter schools etc. can be reimbursed by the TUM-GS internationalization budget.

 - Doctoral examinations may take place virtually in consultation with all parties involved.
 In case of face-to-face doctoral examinations, strict safety and prevention measures must be followed.
 Please contact your academic department/school for any related inquiries.